 Even if you pack well, it won’t matter if your passport turns out to be expired.
-Be sure to prepare yourself before traveling.

 Make sure your identity card, passport, visa, and other documents are up-to-date.